TsimpDim/PDF_Merger/README.md

 ## How do I install it?

-You kinda can't right now :(
-~~You can just download the .exe and the program should work flawlessly.~~
+Download the "Release" folder and run the .exe

 ## How do I use it?